 You’ll take the stress out of making gravy this Thanksgiving with this recipe for make-ahead Turkey Gravy.
 You can prepare this rich gravy up to two days in advance, then reheat and thin using the pan drippings from the turkey just before serving.

+Turkey pan drippings are what give authenticity to the flavor of this turkey gravy.
 This rich gravy is perfectly flavorful all on it’s own and can be used anytime that gravy is on the menu.
-It’s particularly handy for the holidays, and I wanted to mention a few helpful hints for gravy making success.
+It’s particularly handy for the holidays, and I wanted to mention a few helpful hints for your gravy making success.

-- If you’re unable to find turkey stock at your local market, no worries, use chicken stock instead.
+- If you’re unable to find turkey stock at your local market, no worries you can use chicken stock instead.
 Stock is more flavorful than broth and will give a more full bodied flavor.
 If you’d like to go the extra mile and make your own, checkout this recipe for Homemade Turkey Stock from Taste of Home.

 - When melting the butter, I like to let it brown ever so slightly to bring out the nutty flavor of the milk solids to add depth of flavor.
 Be careful when doing this, and give it your full attention so the butter doesn’t burn.